jucian0/posts/developing-redux.md

 }
 ```

 Here we are iterate reducers registered in Store and invoking every reducer passing by argument the current state and the current action, after that, we save the result returned by every reducer in the correct state property.
-Finally, we return the new state.
-Since the reduce method is a private method it will not available to use out.
+Finally, we return to the new state.
+Since the reduce method is a private method it will not be available to use out of class.

 ## Subscribe
 Subscribe will allow us to have many state change listeners, let's implement it.